 “I wanna grow and develop as an artist, and I feel like different kinds of collaborations can only help me in that way.” – Sharon Van Etten

 Putting that first stroke of a brush on a piece of canvas is risky.
-You may have an idea of how it will turn out but you are may not be completely sure.
+You may have an idea of how it will turn out, but you may not be completely sure.
 You are taking a risk by putting that very first brush stroke on a blank canvas.

 I love this quote by one of my artist heroes, Vincent ‘Van Gogh.
-I love how he encourages us to keep taking risks and trying new things when he said:
+I love how he encourages us to keep taking risks and trying new things when he says:

 “If you hear a voice within you say ‘you cannot paint,’ then by all means paint, and that voice will be silenced.” – Vincent Van Gogh

-One of the great side effects of any art you pursue is that it will help you to learn and develop positive life long skills.
-And one of the great things about art is that you are never too young or too old to start learning a new art form.
+One of the significant side effects of any art you pursue is that it will help you to learn and develop positive lifelong skills.
+And one of the great things about art is that you are never too young or old to start learning a new art form.

-Why Should Your Encourage Your Children In Art?
+Why Should You Encourage Your Children In Art?

 There are many benefits to encouraging your children in art.
-Some of these benefits of art include increased creativity, better hand-to-eye coordination, clearer self-expression, increased decision-making skills, improved visual-spatial skills, the teaching of perseverance, it helps increase your focus, you learn to see the world differently, it helps to build self-confidence and it is just plain fun.
+Some of these benefits of art include increased creativity, better hand-to-eye coordination, clearer self-expression, increased decision-making skills, improved visual-spatial skills, the teaching of perseverance, increased focus, you learn to see the world differently, it helps to build self-confidence, and it is just plain fun.

 You can find out more about why we believe all children should learn art by reading our blog on 10 Top Reasons Why You Should Encourage Your Children in Art by clicking here.